mehwaffle10/Waffle_Balance/README.md

 ### Gold
 - Gives 8 coins per hit instead of gold
-- Gold cost replaced with coin cost on items that required gold
+- Gold is only present in middle of map

 # ITEMS

 ## BUILDINGS

 ### Siege Shop
-- Costs 400 wood total and 50 coins
+- Costs 400 wood total

 ### Tunnel
-- Costs 500 wood total, 250 stone, and 200 coins
+- Costs 500 wood total and 250 stone

 ### Storage
 - Removed (Makes room for quarry and redundant with crates)

 ### Quarry
-- Costs 300 wood total, 100 stone, and 80 coins
+- Costs 300 wood total and 100 stone
 - Produces 50 stone for 150 wood every 45 seconds

 ## VEHICLES